JvanKatwijk/qt-dab/README.md

   	* VHF Band III (default),
    	* L-Band (obsolete now)
   * Modes I, II and IV (Mode I default, Modes II and IV obsolete, but can be set in the ".ini" file)m
-  * Views on the signal: spectrum view incl. constellation diagram, correlation result, TII spectrum,
+  * Views on the signal: spectrum view incl. constellation diagram, correlation result, TII spectrum and the SNR over time.
-  * Detailed information for selected service (SNR, bitrate, frequency, ensemble name, ensemble ID, subchannel ID, used CUs, protection level, CPU usage, program type, language, 4 quality bars),
+  * Detailed information for selected service (SNR, bitrate, frequency, ensemble name, ensemble ID, subchannel ID, used CUs, protection level, CPU usage, program type, language, alternative FM frequency if available, 4 quality bars),
   * Detailed information for *other* services by right-clicking on their name (bitrate, subchannel ID, used CU's protection level, program type),
   * Automatic display of TII (Transmitter Identification Information) data when transmitted,
   * *Presets* for easy switching of programs in different ensembles (see section *Presets*),